Tamschi/flourish/flourish/README.md

 # `flourish`

+Convenient and composable signals for Rust.

 🚧 This is a(n optimisable) proof of concept! 🚧
 🚧 The API is full-featured, but the code is not (much at all) optimised. 🚧

 Flourish is a signals library inspired by [🚦 JavaScript Signals standard proposal🚦](https://github.com/tc39/proposal-signals?tab=readme-ov-file#-javascript-signals-standard-proposal) (but Rust-y).

+When combined with for example [`Option`](https://doc.rust-lang.org/stable/core/option/enum.Option.html) and [`Future`](https://doc.rust-lang.org/stable/core/future/trait.Future.html), `flourish` can model asynchronous-and-cancellable resource loads.
+See the crate `flourish-extra` for example combinators and `flourish-extensions` to use them conveniently through constructor extensions.

+This makes it a suitable replacement for most standard use cases of RxJS-style observables.

 ## Known Issues